sijingzhangzsj0604/docs/apisix_versioned_docs/version-3.1.0/background-information/key-concepts/upstreams.md

 slug: /key-concepts/upstreams
 ---

 In this document, you will learn the basic concept of an _upstream_ object in APISIX and why you would want to use it.
 You will be introduced to a few relevant features, including load balancing, service discovery, and upstream health checking.

-Additional resources can be found at the end for further exploration.
+Explore additional resources at the end for more information on related topics.

 ## Overview